 Actors Bridge began in the Belmont Little Theatre in 1995.
 In 1996, we became the theatre-in-residence at St. Augustine’s Chapel on the campus of Vanderbilt University.
 We spent 7 amazing years performing cutting-edge theatre in the little A-frame chapel, while the gracious congregation received the Eucharist on our funky sets.
 In 2003, we left St. A’s to become pioneers in Germantown at the Neuhoff Site.
 In 2013, we joined the revitalization of Charlotte Avenue by moving our studio space to the LeQuire Gallery building.
 In 2015, we moved a few blocks down the road to the Darkhorse Chapel (behind Darkhorse Theater) at 4610 Charlotte Avenue.

-Actors Bridge continues to be led by co-founder, Vali Forrister.
+Actors Bridge continues to be led by Co-Founder and Artistic Director Vali Forrister.